 Mental Health, Older People and Faith Communities

-In a series of free on-line seminars, we will be exploring the issues encountered by faith communities in supporting people with mental health challenges.
+FiOP has held four seminars in its planned series of free on-line seminars; we will be exploring the issues encountered by faith communities in supporting people with mental health challenges.
 Mental wellbeing is at the forefront of current considerations, but these seminars will look at issues around long- term mental health challenges as well as the impact of Covid-19.

 The seminars are complementary to the work being undertaken on mental health and older people under the aegis of Voluntary Health Scotland.

-CLICK ON THE LINK BELOW TO BOOK YOUR FREE PLACE
+CLICK ON THE EVENTBRITE LINK BELOW TO BOOK YOUR FREE PLACE